|MP 8.01.08||Intraoperative Radiotherapy|

-Regarding soft tissue sarcomas, the systematic review by Skandarajah et al. highlights the potential value of IORT in the multimodal treatment of retroperitoneal sarcoma because these tumors are often close to dose-limiting structures but notes that it is not without complications.
-(1) One randomized study compared IORT combined with postoperative external-beam radiation therapy (EBRT) with EBRT alone.
-The local recurrence rate was 40% in the combined therapy group versus 80% in patients who received EBRT only, but there was no difference in overall survival.
+Regarding soft tissue sarcomas, the systematic review by Skandarajah et al highlights the potential value of IORT in the multimodal treatment of retroperitoneal sarcoma because these tumors are often close to dose-limiting structures but the review notes that it is not without complications.1 One randomized study compared IORT combined with postoperative EBRT with EBRT alone.
+The local recurrence rate was 40% in the combined therapy group versus 80% in patients who received EBRT only, but there was no difference in OS.
 Patients who received IORT had fewer radiation enteritis events but more disabling peripheral neuropathies.
 In a nonrandomized study of 251 patients, 92 of whom received IORT, IORT patients had more surgical complications and significantly more infectious complications; however, the IORT-treated patients had a 40% lower rate of local recurrence.
 IORT has demonstrated effective tumor control in osteosarcoma, but fracture of irradiated bone can be significant.

 Head and Neck Cancers